EaDo Houston Neighborhood Guide

 - PROXIMITY TO JOB CENTERS: EaDo is immediately adjacent to Downtown Houston.
 The district is also a few minutes from the Texas Medical Center, Houston Ship Channel, and Greenway Plaza.

-- EMERGING REAL ESTATE: EaDo has one of the most competitively priced properties in the Inner Loop.
-EaDo benefits from the new BBVA Soccer stadium, MetroRail expansion, multiple new apartment and townhome complexes, and growing list of (highly rated) new restaurants and bars.
+- EMERGING REAL ESTATE: EaDo real estate are some of the most competitively priced properties in the Inner Loop.
+The neighborhood benefits from the new BBVA Soccer stadium, METRORail expansion, multiple new apartment and townhome complexes, and growing list of (highly rated) new restaurants and bars.

 Up until 10 years ago, many developers were hesitant to build in this neighborhood due to the negative image of the U.S. 59 overpass (that divides EaDo from Downtown Houston).
-The recently built BBVA Compass Stadium, MetroRail expansion, and development of highly restaurant and bars have injected new life into the area.
+The recently built BBVA Compass Stadium, METRORail expansion, and growing nightlife and dining scene have injected new life into the area.

 EaDo is seeing a massive rise in commercial and residential development.
 However, with the changes in school zones, proximity to railroad tracks, and uneven development in the area, homebuyers will benefit from the guidance of a good EaDo Houston realtor.